 Out-of-Work List Apprentices who are waiting to be dispatched.

-Period Stage of skill level of apprentice, based upon OJT, related training hours or within the first year of their apprenticeship, whichever comes first.
+Period Stage of skill level of apprentice, based upon OJT, related training hours and training agent evaluation.
+Sometimes referred to as training hours or within the first year of their apprenticeship, whichever comes first.